Alexhuszagh/rust-lexical/lexical-core/README.md

 }

 // The ato*_slice and ato*_range parsers are not checked, they do not
-// validate that the input data is entirely correct, and discard trailing
+// validate that the input data is entirely correct, and stop parsing
+// when invalid data is founding, returning whatever was parsed up until
-// bytes that are found.
+// that point.
 The explicit behavior is to wrap on overflow, and
 // to discard invalid digits.
 let i = lexical_core::atoi::atoi8(10, b"256");          // 0, wraps from 256
+let i = lexical_core::atoi::atoi8(10, b"1a5");          // 1, discards "a5"

+// You should prefer the checked parsers, whenever possible.
+These detect
+// numeric overflow, and no invalid trailing digits are present.
+// The error code for success is 0, all errors are less than 0.

 // Ideally, everything works great. let res = lexical_core::atoi::try_atoi8(10, b"15");
 assert_eq!(res.error.code, lexical_core::ErrorCode::Success);
 assert_eq!(res.value, 15);

-// You should prefer the checked parsers, whenever possible.
-These detect
-// numeric overflow, and no invalid trailing digits are present.
+// However, it detects numeric overflow, setting `res.error.code`
+// to the appropriate value.
-// The error code for success is 0, all errors are less than 0. let res = lexical_core::atoi::try_atoi8(10, b"256");
+let res = lexical_core::atoi::try_atoi8(10, b"256");
 assert_eq!(res.error.code == lexical_core::ErrorCode::Overflow);

-// Errors occurring from parsing invalid digits return the index in
+// Errors occurring prematurely terminating the parser due to invalid
+// digits return the index in the buffer where the invalid digit was
+// seen.
+This may useful in contexts like serde, which require numerical
+// parsers from complex data without having to extract a substring
+// containing only numeric data ahead of time.
+If the error is set
+// to a `InvalidDigit`, the value is guaranteed to be accurate up until
+// that point.
+For example, if the trailing data is whitespace,
-// the buffer where the invalid digit was seen. let res = lexical_core::atoi::try_atoi8(10, b"15.45");
+// the value from an invalid digit may be perfectly valid in some contexts. let res = lexical_core::atoi::try_atoi8(10, b"15 45");
 assert_eq!(res.error.code == lexical_core::ErrorCode::InvalidDigit);
 assert_eq!(res.error.index == 2);
+assert_eq!(res.value == 15);

 // Number to string using slices.
 // The first argument is the value, the second argument is the radix,